Yandex Cloud

 • requests-per-ip Limits the total number of requests per IP address.
 That is, for each IP address, only the specified number of requests is allowed per unit of time.

 • --security-profile-id: Yandex Smart Web Security security profile ID.
-This is an optional argument.
+This is an optional setting.
 A security profile allows you to enable WAF and filter incoming requests, limiting their number for protection against malicious attacks.
 For more information, see Security profiles.

 Result: